 - Let your child play with younger children.
 This can ensure that your child learns to use his or her knowledge and skills in a different way and that he or she learns to play together.

-In short, playing games can play an important role in developing children's creativity and imagination.
+In short, playing games can play an important role in the development of the brain creativity and imagination of children.
 As a parent you can help develop these skills in various ways, for example by giving your child the space to invent and play games themselves and by playing together and giving your child extra explanation and help if necessary.

 The effect of games on the development of problem-solving skills